JuanmaMN/Python/data_visualization/Seaborn_graphs.md

 -- Note: This code has been run on Posit (previously known as R Studio).
-I saved the "NBA team data" file in the working directory.

 ##  Import packages